-A local heritage agreement is an agreement under the Act between a land use proponent and a RARB that deals with the impact of the proponent’s activities on any Aboriginal heritage in the area covered by the agreement.
+A local heritage agreement is a standard agreement under the Act that deals with the impact of the proponent’s activities on any Aboriginal heritage in the area covered by the agreement.

-A local heritage agreement is submitted to the Premier, as the Minister responsible for Aboriginal Affairs and Reconciliation who may, if satisfied that the agreement satisfactorily deals with any heritage that may be in the relevant area, approve the agreement.
-Once approved, the Premier must grant an authorisation to the proponent to excavate the land or to damage, disturb or interfere with any objects or the remains on the condition that the proponent complies with the agreement.
-For more information about Local Heritage Agreements, see the Aboriginal Heritage Guideline 3 Local Heritage Agreements.
+A local heritage agreement must be submitted to the Premier, as the Minister responsible for Aboriginal Affairs and Reconciliation.
+The Premier, if satisfied that the agreement satisfactorily deals with any heritage that may be in the relevant area, approves the agreement.
+Once approved, the Premier must grant an authorisation to affect the heritage as contemplated in the agreement.
+For more information about Local Heritage Agreements, see the Aboriginal Heritage Guideline 3: Local Heritage Agreements.

-The State Aboriginal Heritage Committee may revoke or suspend the appointment of a RARB* if:
+The State Aboriginal Heritage Committee may revoke or suspend the appointment of a non-RNTBC RARB if:

 - the RARB is no longer able to ascertain and represent the views and knowledge of the traditional owners of the relevant area, site, object or remains

 - the RARB has failed or refused, or is likely to fail or refuse, to perform a function under the Act